CefasRepRes/QGIS_Training_Cefas/Module_3_Digitisation/instructions.md

 ### 2.4.
 Activate Georeferencer GDAL Plugin
 **Plugins** --> **Manage and Install Plugins** and type in Georeferencer GDAL.
 Check the box next to the plugin and **Close**.
-This plugin will appear under Raster tab at the top of the Q-GIS project.
+This plugin will appear under Raster tab at the top of the QGIS project.

 ![image](https://user-images.githubusercontent.com/47147296/80385433-f59a6200-889d-11ea-9f81-19ef5400ca80.png)